nature-of-javascript/nature-of-js-docs/workshop/ecosystem.md

 # Ecosystem

-* JavaScript tooling is improving, but it also suffers from churn as millions of developers add their two cents on what the environment should look like, both client and server-side.
+Today, the JavaScript ecosystem is in a constant state of ... innovation ... as millions of developers contribute to client-side and server-side libraries and tools.

-* We couldn't possibly present an exhaustive overview of the ecosystem, but we think the following tools are mandatory for most professionals to at least be familiar with.
+We couldn't possibly present an exhaustive overview of the ecosystem, but we think the following tools are mandatory for most JavaScript developers to at least be familiar with.

 ## npm

 * Since its release in 2009, the [Node package manager](https://www.npmjs.com) has become one of the most prolific package managers in the world
 * Share packaged modules of JavaScript code
 * Stipulate versions (or version ranges) for package dependencies
-* npm Registry contains a huge collection of modules
+* npm Registry contains over 195,000 modules: the largest of all package repositories
 * Can install packages _locally_ or _globally_
 * Controlled by `package.json`: